quinnrad/I-94-Traffic-Analysis/README.md

 # I-94-Traffic-Analysis
 ## Cleaning and visualization of I-94 traffic dataset with intention of determining causes of heavy traffic during the daytime.
-Guided project from [DataQuest](https://github.com/dataquestio) coursework.
+This project is from [DataQuest](https://github.com/dataquestio) coursework, sharing guided steps to complete the analysis.

 The data used to perform this analysis was collected with proximity to MN DoT ATR station 301, located approximately half-way between Minneapolis and Saint Paul.
 Data was collected between 2012 and 2018.
 Eastbound traffic data is not collected or analyzed in this project.